Why We Love It

 Programs and Degrees

-Here are the most common degrees for becoming a Sign Language Interpreter. a Bachelor's is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.
+Here are the most common degrees for becoming a Sign Language Interpreter. a is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.

-Highest Education Among Sign Language Interpreter
+Highest Education Among Sign Language Interpreters

 - 4.5% Doctorate